Senate Panel Hears Assessment of Threats to U.S.

 NPR's Jackie Northam reports.

-Mr. JOHN NEGROPONTE (U.S. National Director of Intelligence): The organization's core elements still plot and make preparations for terrorist strikes.
-They also have gained added reach through their merger with the Iraq based network of Abu Musab al-Zarkawi, which has broadened al-Qaeda's appeal within the Jihadist community and potentially put new resources at its disposal.
+JOHN NEGROPONTE: The organization's core elements still plot and make preparations for terrorist strikes.
+They also have gained added reach through their merger with the Iraq based network of Abu Musab al-Zarqawi which has broadened al-Qaeda's appeal within the Jihadist community and potentially put new resources at its disposal.

 NORTHAM: Negroponte said terror networks in areas such as Africa and Southeast Asia also present a threat, as do nuclear concerns over Iran and North Korea.
 Narcotics, even an influenza pandemic, also made the list.
 Republican senators were quick to praise Negroponte for the breadth of his report.
 But with the cream of the intelligence and law enforcement agencies sitting before them, Democrats didn't want to squander the opportunity to ask about President Bush's domestic eavesdropping program.
 Michigan Democratic Senator Carl Levin wanted to know how many conversations had been monitored.

-Senator CARL LEVIN (Democrat, Michigan): Is it a few or is it thousands?
+CARL LEVIN: Is it a few or is it thousands?

-General MICHAEL MAPLES (Deputy Director of National Itelligence): Sir I'd, I'd be very uncomfortable talking about it in, in open session.
+MICHAEL HAYDEN: Sir, I'd, I'd be very uncomfortable talking about it in, in open session.

 NORTHAM: Negroponte, like the other intelligence officials defended the program and appeared concerned that the existence of the warrantless wireless tap program had been leaked to the press.
 CIA Director Porter Goss said he feared there was an erosion in the culture of secrecy that's so important in intelligence gathering.

-Mr. PORTER GOSS (CIA Director): And I'm sorry to tell you that the damage has been very severe to our capabilities to carry out our mission.
+PORTER GOSS: And I'm sorry to tell you that the damage has been very severe to our capabilities to carry out our mission.
 I use the words, very severe, intentionally.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.